 Hormone replacement therapy (HRT).
-After menopause, many women turn to progesterone replacement therapy to sustain premenopausal progesterone levels.
-However, while receiving HRT, progesterone levels could climb to levels that are fundamentally disproportionate.
+After menopause, many women turn to progesterone replacement therapy to sustain premenopausal levels.
+However, while receiving HRT, levels could become fundamentally disproportionate.
 This could increase a woman's chances of contracting progesterone dominance symptoms, such as bloating and fluid retention among others.

 Other exogenous hormones.
-Due to large amounts of estrogens and progesterone present in commercial cow's milk, research has shown a significant increase in serum estrone and progesterone concentrations in consumers.
-All types of estrogen and pregnanediol - an inactive metabolic product of progesterone - have also been found in tested urine concentrations.
+Due to large amounts of estrogens and progesterone present in commercial cow's milk, there is a significant increase in serum estrone and progesterone concentrations in consumers.
+All types of estrogen and pregnanediol - an inactive metabolic product of progesterone - have also been found in tested consumer urine concentrations.

 Other Causes of High Progesterone Levels

 Moreover, the following condition can prompt high progesterone levels in women:

 - Congenital adrenal hyperplasia.
 High levels of progesterone are a consequence of an inherited condition known as congenital adrenal hyperplasia.
 A fetus affected by this condition will produce excessive male hormones during development.
 For females, this manifest as hirsutism and oligomenorrhea due to excess adrenal androgen and progesterone.

 Paying attention to hormonal levels is important before conditions develop into more serious complications.
 Continue reading to learn more about the signs and symptoms of high progesterone.

 - Carlson, K.J. et al. (2004).
 The New Harvard Guide to Women's Health.
 Massachusetts: Harvard University Press.
 Available from Google Books.